-- L-R paddles (color coded Left and Right paddles)
+- L-R paddles (colour coded Left and Right paddles)

 If an elector is unable to attend a voting location, the elector may appoint a friend or family member – called a voting proxy – to vote on their behalf.
 This process involves the prior completion and certification of a prescribed form.

 As in 2010, in 2014 all election workers will be required to complete training on accessible customer service and elections accessibility.